Lamb tikka kebabs, tender bites of loin in a richly spiced marinade cooked under a fiercely hot broiler or grill to emulate a tandoor oven.

 I think it is better because the meat remains so incredibly tender, especially as you can serve it a little pink.
 It also has more flavour than chicken, which means it stands up to the spicing a little better.

-This recipe uses lamb loin, the eye from the lamb chop.
+This recipe uses lamb loin, the eye of the lamb chop.

 I add amchur, as I do with both my chicken tikka skewers and paneer tikka kebabs, a dried mango powder that adds a wonderful tartness.